PavelMarkelov/timesheet-parser/README.md

 # timesheet-parser

-Restful appllication for timesheet parsing from xls file
+Restful application for time sheet parsing from xls file